Ensure Environment Prerequisites

-Before you start creating caches and cache clusters, you need to ensure that the following criterias have been met:
+Before you start creating caches and cache clusters, you need to ensure that the following criterias are met:

-In the case of ASP.NET Core installation, the NCache Service is run with admin credentials.
-If you provided the required admin credentials at the time of setup installation, then you do not need to run NCache Service as administrator.
+During installation, the NCache Service should run under a user with admin privileges.
+If you have provided these credentials at the time of setup installation, then you do not need to run NCache Service as administrator.
 But, in case you did not, you can do so by following the steps mentioned in the Run NCache Service as Administrator section.

-If you have the firewall enabled, then you need to make sure to expose NCache specific ports, the details of which are provided in the Configure Firewall section.
+If the firewall is enabled, then you need to ensure that the NCache specific ports are exposed, the details of which are provided in the Configure Firewall section.

 If you're using a Distributed Cache with Persistence or Distributed Lucene with Persistence in-memory store type, it is strongly encouraged that you use an SSD instead of an HDD for optimal performance.